 Cal Newport (2006)

 The transition from high school to college means a major increase in course work and the time needed to complete it.
-Balancing academics, work, play and social life can be like navigating a minefield for college students.
-Newport offers real-life strategies that allows one to be academically successful and at the same time avoid becoming a hermit.
+Balancing academics, work, play, and social life can be like navigating a minefield for college students.
+Newport offers real-life strategies that allow one to be academically successful and at the same time avoid becoming a hermit.
 How to Become a Straight-A Student or another book of the same kind is essential for any college student seeking academic success.

 The Elements of Style